usubalang/usuba/_posts/2020-04-09-crypto-DSLs.md

 CAO also tries to offer a way for programs to be resilient against side-channel attacks, by providing an operator `?`, which introduces fresh randomness.
-However, introducing randomness throughout the computation [5] is not proven to be secured.
-CAO thus uses Hidden Markov Models to try and break it.
-This is weaker than Usuba's automatic masking, but was done years provable security against side-channel attacks became a must [6].
+However, since introducing randomness throughout the computation [5] is not proven to be secured, CAO uses Hidden Markov Models to try and break it.
+Usuba integrates recent progresses in provable countermeasures against side-channel attacks [6], thus providing a stronger security.

 ### FaCT

-FaCT [7] is a C-style DSL for cryptography, which generates proved-constant-time LLVM Intermediate Represendation (IR) code.
+FaCT [7] is a C-style DSL for cryptography, which generates provably constant-time LLVM Intermediate Represendation (IR) code.
 FaCT allows developpers to write cryptographic code without having to resort to programming "tricks" to make it constant-time, like masking conditionals, or using flags instead of early-return.
-Those tricks obfuscate the code, and implementing them wrong can lead to unexpected weaknesses [8].
+Those tricks obfuscate the code, and an error can lead to devastating security issues [8].

-Instead, FaCT allows the developpers to write C-style code, where secret values are annotated with the keyword `secret` in their definition.
-The compiler then takes care of transforming any non-constant-time idioms using those values into constant-time ones.
-Those idioms include early routine termination, conditional branching, and memory accesses.
+Instead, FaCT allows the developpers to write C-style code, where secret values are annotated with the keyword `secret`.
+The compiler then takes care of transforming any non constant-time idiom into constant-time ones.
+It thus automatically detects and secures unsafe early routine terminations, conditional branches, and memory accesses.

-FaCT's transformations which remove vulnerable constructions are proven to produce constant-time code.
+FaCT's transformations are proven to produce constant-time code.
 However, because LLVM could still introduce vulnerability (for instance by optimizing branchless statements with conditional branches), they rely on dudect [9] to ensure that the final assembly is empirically constant-time.
+Moreover, FaCT has a notion of _public safety_ to ensure the memory safety as well as the lack of buffer overflows/underflows and undefined behaviors.
+FaCT ensures the public safety of a program using the Z3 SMT solver.

-While FaCT achieves the same result as Usuba, constant-time cryptographic codes, their use-cases are different.
-The constructions that FaCT makes constant-time are found in protocols (_eg._ TLS) or asymmetric primitives (_eg._ RSA), whereas Usuba focuses on symmetric cryptography.
-Furthermore, Usuba is higher-level than FaCT: the later can almost be straight-forwardly compiled to C, which Usuba requires more normalization, especially when automatically bitslicing programs.
-Both languages however achieve similar performances as hand-tuned codes, even though Usuba implements several optimizations itself while FaCT mostly relies on LLVM's optimize.
+FaCT and Usuba differ in their use-cases.
+FaCT targets protocols (_e.g._, TLS) and asymmetric primitives (_e.g._, RSA), whereas Usuba focuses on symmetric cryptography.
+Furthermore, Usuba is higher-level than FaCT: the later can almost be straight-forwardly compiled to C and requires the developer to explicitely use vector instructions when he wants them, while Usuba requires more normalization (especially when automatically bitslicing programs) and automatically generates SIMD codes.
+Both languages however achieve similar performances as hand-tuned codes, even though Usuba implements several optimizations itself while FaCT mostly relies on LLVM's optimizer.

 ### dSCADL